malejandrosan/odin-recipes/README.md

 # odin-recipes

-This is a recipe website that will include links to a wide variety of recipes from all over the world.
+This is a recipe website that will include links to a variety of recipes.